educach/dsb-client/docs/descriptions.rst

 Multilingual descriptions
 -------------------------

 Because this is communicating with the *Swiss* national catalog (which has 4 official languages), many descriptions are multilingual.
-When loading a description, many fields, like *title*, *keyword*, etc, can have different values per language.
+When loading a description, many fields, like *title*, *keyword*, etc, can have different values, one per language.

 Loading a description
 ---------------------